 Whilst in Knaresborough, be sure to check out the Nidd Gorge – which is a thing of natural beauty with fantastic views made up of emerald green trees that litter the valley sides.

-Step outside of the town and you’ll find Mother Shipton’s Cave, England’s oldest tourist attraction where the famous prophetess was born.
-The cave sits in an unspoilt remnant of the Royal Forest of Knaresborough.
 Along with the Petrifying Well, the cave has enchanted visitors from all over the world with its natural beauty and unique story about Mother Shipton herself, who has famously predicted a number of well-known events, including the Great Fire of London.
-Its said hundreds travelled long distances to seek out her wisdom while she was alive, and to this day, thousands visit her cave every single year.
+It’s said hundreds travelled long distances to seek out her wisdom while she was alive, and to this day, thousands visit her cave every single year.

-Here are our top picks of places to visit in Knaresborough:
+Here are our top picks of things to do in Knaresborough, North Yorkshire:

 - Mother Shipton’s Cave